-Who wouldn’t want to eat or drink these products when health experts advise us to eat more fruits and vegetables?
-The food industry makes it easy for consumers to get their recommended daily intake of fruits and vegetables using powders, extracts and super-concentrates.
-But are we truly getting all of the nutrients that these packages claim?
+Who wouldn't want to eat or drink these products when health experts advise us to eat more fruits and vegetables?
+But are we truly getting all the nutrients that these packages claim?

-To answer these questions, we looked at the ingredients in veggie chips and found that there’s more dried potato than any other ingredient; more tapioca starch than beet, spinach, pumpkin, tomato or red bell pepper powder; and more salt than kale powder.
-In short, your veggie chips are coming from mainly dried potato and veggie powders or flours.
-If the ingredients list “vegetable solids from dried vegetables,” in reality, dried vegetables are actually vegetable powders.
+To answer these questions, it's important to look at the ingredients in veggie chips.
+In many, there's more dried potato than any other ingredient; more tapioca starch than beet, spinach, pumpkin, tomato or red bell pepper powder; and more salt than kale powder.
+In short, most veggie chips are coming from mainly dried potato and veggie powders or flours.
+If the ingredients list "vegetable solids from dried vegetables,"in reality, dried vegetables are actually vegetable powders.

 In some juices, the ingredients come from sweet potato and carrot concentrates, and the full serving of fruit that's advertised comes from mostly apple and grape juice concentrates.
 So even if concentrates provide "some" of the vitamins and minerals, they are not as nutritious as eating whole fruit.

 Vegetables are low in calories because they are mostly water; therefore, eating the dry version of a vegetable will not give you the full benefit simply because you aren't getting the water content.

 When you replace some of the ingredients in a dish with whole vegetables, you lower the number of calories without losing the fullness factor.
 For example, when you add carrots and peas to your brown rice, odds are you'll eat less rice but feel full.

 On the other hand, veggie powders in veggie chips do not reduce the number of calories you consume, and you may overeat on the chips thinking that you are eating a nutritious snack.